idotmy/AI-Copilot/README.md

    - *"Update the price of web3.i to 0.09 ETH for 14 days"*
    - *"Bridge my domain identity to Optimism"*
    - *"Cancel my active listing for test.i"*
+   - *"Deploy a new token called Sovereign with ticker SOV and 1B supply"*
+   - *"Buy 0.02 ETH of token contract 0x..."*
+   - *"Claim my accumulated Clanker LP fee rewards"*
 5. **Review & Confirm**: Click **Execute Action** on the generated Action Card to sign the transaction via your wallet.

 ---